 This site contains affiliate links.
 We may earn a commission if you purchase from one of these links.
 Learn more Here.

 Breeding Goats can be so much fun, but you should also be prepared!
 Kidding time can be exciting, but also stressful.
-So, it is important you know exactly what to have in your goat birthing kit so you will be completely prepared.
+So, it is important you know exactly what goat kidding supplies to have in your birthing kit so you will be completely prepared.

 A goat birthing kit is basically just a collection of all the supplies you need for during and right after kidding.
 It is important to have things like towels, iodine and lubricant for the actual birth.
 And to have things like colostrum, bottles and medications for right after birth in case there are any issues.

-Goats gestation period is about 145-150 days, you will want to make sure you know the goat kidding signs, so you know exactly when to expect kids!
-And also, make sure that you have a complete goat kidding kit put together so that you have everything you could possibly need – that way if any issues arise, you will be ready to deal with them.
+And also, make sure that you have a complete goat kidding supplies kit put together so that you have everything you could possibly need – that way if any issues arise, you will be ready to deal with them.

 Here is the list of essential goat kidding supplies: